 I should note that the CRRA has a mascot: Phillup D. Bag.
 No joke.
-He even has his own website.
 And the first thing you see upon entering the museum is the “Temple of Trash.”
 Awesome.
 (Actually, it is pretty awesome… Just a massive stuck-together pile of trash molded into a welcoming archway.)
 Awww, that’s nice.

 We then learned about the history of trash around the world and in the US.
 Facts like how pigs ran wild in city streets in the 1800’s, eating everyone’s refuse.
 And how the aluminum can for drinks was invented in 1963.
 And that Fresh Kills landfill on Staten Island opened in 1948 – which today is the only manmade thing other than the Great Wall of China that can be seen from space.

 I could go on all day – but there were trash sculptures to see!
 A 4 foot tall lighthouse made from aluminum cans, Gatorade bottles and bubble wrap!
-The Colt Building cobbled together from junk (not too far from the real thing), and the Aetna building from other assorted trash.
+The Colt Building cobbled together from junk, and the Aetna building from other assorted trash.

 Up next was a nice composting display – explaining the benefits of it and how to do it.
 We quickly checked out the kid’s area – which is relatively large.
 In fact, we learned quickly that the Trash Museum caters to kids.
 Sounds kind of silly, being trashy and all, but it’s true – and they do a good job with it.
 I envision hordes of Cub Scouts scampering through this place every weekend.